Israel-Hamas war combat resumes in Gaza as Israelis accuse the Palestinian group of violating cease-fire

 The temporary cease-fire in the war between Israel and Hamas collapsed Friday morning after a week, as both parties confirmed that hostilities had resumed.
 Israeli war planes hit targets in the Gaza Strip, killing 32 people, according to the Hamas-controlled Ministry of Health in the Palestinian territory, as rocket warning sirens blared in southern Israel.

-About an hour before the cease-fire expired at 7 a.m. local time (midnight Eastern), the Israel Defense Forces (IDF) reported that the country's missile defense system had detected and intercepted a rocket fired toward Israeli territory from Gaza.
+About an hour before the cease-fire expired at 7 a.m. local time (midnight Eastern), the Israel Defense Forces (IDF) said the country's missile defense system had detected and intercepted a rocket fired toward Israeli territory from Gaza.

 "Hamas violated the operational pause and in addition, fired toward Israeli territory," the IDF said in a social media post.
 "The IDF has resumed combat against the Hamas terrorist organization in the Gaza Strip."